harshjohar/Sort_N_Search/PythonToCpp/README.md

 ```
 + Pointers can be reassigned.
 + References cannot be NULL.
-+ References need to be declared when defined.
++ References need to be defined when declared.
 + `int &x` is not correct

 + Pointers can be declared without  defining.